Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 (Not that anyone will here me from this tiny blog buuut....🤨.
 Yeap, my rant is finished now.
 Moving on.)

 **Where to download?**
-I downloaded their date (access [here](http://viaf.org/viaf/data/ ) ).
+I downloaded their date ([here](http://viaf.org/viaf/data/ )).
 The unzipped "txt.gz" file is 9,37 GB.
-When I observed the VIAF dataset, I realised that most contemporary writers had a wikipedia page.
+When I observed the VIAF dataset, I realised that most writers had a wikipedia page.
 So I eliminated all the rows that didn't include a wiki link.

 Obviously a problematic approach as there might be many authors in my dataset without a wiki page.
 But nevertheless this helped me to decreased the file size from ~ 9 GB to ~ 235 MB.

 ## 3. What if VIAF doesn't have the author's gender?
 Then I can use Natural Language Toolkit to predict the authors' gender from their first name.
+NTLK helps us with statistical natural language processing.
 The prediction is, yes you guessed it, of course binary.

-Personal Note: I would like to understand how the text training and prediction is happening in Natural Language Toolkit #curious
+Personal Note: I would like to understand how the text training and prediction is happening in Natural Language Toolkit #curious Start reading about NLTK for example from [here](https://towardsdatascience.com/text-preprocessing-with-nltk-9de5de891658).

 ## 4. Finding the Nature History Writers
 There are many book retailer webpages with decent categorisation of millions of books.
 So creating a book dataset with author names and book titles is relatively easy.
 I used [Book Depository](https://www.bookdepository.com/category/2985/Natural-History/browse/viewmode/all?page=2) and scraped its pages with python.

 They have a category called  "Natural History".
 Perfect.
 I fetched all the books under this category.
 The result was ~ 10,000 books with titles, authors and publishing year.
-I filtered the result to get the books published for each year.
+I filtered the result to get the books published in 2021.

 There are no gender identity information for authors in Book Depository nor in similar platforms.
 And this is why I need VIAF dataset.